Share this on:

 Several statements have been thrown off with respect to what the central banks are going to do when their digital currencies launch.

 Some say that central banks are going to put a penalty on cash withdrawals to minimize people withdrawing physical cash instead of keeping digital cash with them.
-Some also say that the central banks are all ready to cap the total amount of CBDC money with each individual.
+Some also say that central banks are already capping the total amount of CBDC money with each individual.

 Well, what is exactly going to happen will only be seen once the digital currency is launched.
 However, what is a definite occurrence is that the Reserve Bank of India is all set to finally implement the not-so-new idea of going completely digital on its monetary front.